 The decision in the Santa Clara Case did not address the question of whether it should be applied retroactively.
 On June 4, 2001, the California Supreme Court released Howard Jarvis Taxpayers Association v.
-City of La Habra, et al. 74 Cal.App.4th 707 (1999) (the "La Habra" case).
+City of La Habra, et al. ("La Habra").
 In this decision, the court held that a public agency's continued imposition and collection of a tax is an ongoing violation, upon which the statute of limitations period begins anew with each collection.
 The court also held that, unless another statute or constitutional rule provided differently, the statute of limitations for challenges to taxes subject to Proposition 62 is three years.
 Accordingly, a challenge to a tax subject to Proposition 62 may only be made for those taxes received within three years of the date the action is brought.
-No such challenge against the County is currently pending, or to the knowledge of the County, proposed.